Adrienne von Tunzelmann: Biography

-Von Tunzelmann graduated from the University of Canterbury in the late 1960s with an honours degree in economics.
-Her first job offer after graduation was at a major bank, on a lower salary scale reserved for women.
-She declined the offer and instead joined the New Zealand Treasury, which offered equal pay for men and women staff.
-She worked in Parliament and Treasury until 1990, then moved to work at the Department of Justice.
-In 1985, von Tunzelmann was the first woman to become Deputy Clerk of the House.
-While working, she also completed a master's degree in public policy at Victoria University of Wellington.
+Von Tunzelmann was raised in Christchurch, Lyall Bay in Wellington, and in Fiji where her Air Force father was posted.
+She graduated from the University of Canterbury in the late 1960s with a First-Class Honours degree in economics.
+After graduating and teaching for a year as a junior lecturer in economics, she moved to Wellington.
+Her first job offer was at a major bank, on a lower salary scale reserved for women.
+She declined the offer and instead joined the New Zealand Treasury, which offered equal pay for male and female staff.
+She worked in Parliament and Treasury as a branch manager until 1990, then moved to work at the Department of Justice as Deputy Chief Executive where she was responsible for the Office of Treaty Settlements.
+In 1985, von Tunzelmann was the first woman to become Deputy Clerk of the House of Representatives, and was also Head of the Select Committee Office.
+While working, she completed a Master of Public Policy (with Distinction) at Victoria University of Wellington.
+She has a Certificate in Company Directorship, graduated from the MIT Sloan School of Management, and is a Distinguished Fellow of the Institute of Directors.

 In 2001, von Tunzelmann moved to Tauranga and set up a private consultancy business.

 She served for 14 years on the governing body of Te Whare Wānanga o Awanuiārangi, a Ngāti Awa tertiary education organisation for Māori in the eastern Bay of Plenty.
-She has also served as chair of the board of Bone Health New Zealand.
-She has been the chairwoman of the New Zealand Women's Refuge Foundation, vice president of Age Concern New Zealand and a patron of the Tauranga Community Housing Trust, which provides housing for people with disabilities.
-She has also served as president of the Tauranga Chamber of Commerce.
+She has also served on the board of Pharmac, Ageing Well National Science Challenge, and Osteoporosis New Zealand, and was chair of the board of Bone Health New Zealand.
+She has been the chairperson of the New Zealand Women's Refuge Foundation, vice president of Age Concern New Zealand, and a patron of the Tauranga Community Housing Trust, which provides housing for people with disabilities.
+She has also served as president of the Tauranga Chamber of Commerce and the New Zealand Institute for Public Administration.